-Unfortunately, this is a supplement that is just sold on shelve since that would defeat the whole purpose of regenerative farming... but it can be quite easy to source depending on where you are located.
+Unfortunately, this is not a supplement that is sold on the shelve.
+But it can be quite easy to source depending on where you are located.

 If you have a local Amish or Polyculture farmer near you, contact them, and ask for a little bowl of soil.
-More often than not, they're more than happy to give you some.
+They're more than happy to give you some more often than not.
 The most important part about sourcing is getting a regenerative or polyculture soil with the quality and diversity you are looking for.
-This is because farmers who practice regenerative farming are actively rebuilding the soil and restoring soil biodiversity.
-Of course, this is so vital to rebuilding due to factory farming, but that's a whole other story...
+This is because farmers who practice regenerative farming actively rebuild the soil and restore soil biodiversity.
+Of course, this is vital to rebuilding due to factory farming, but that's another story...

 It is vital to know the soil's history and quality.
 For example, you don't want to go into a random field and use that soil as it's unknown what kind of chemicals were used.
 It is best to source locally or from your own garden.

 Soil Based Organisms (SBOs) are a class of probiotic supplements.
-Pro meaning "for" in Latin and Biotic for "fit for life" or "lively".
+"Pro" means "for" in Latin and "Biotic" for "fit for life" or "lively."
 They benefit commensal bacteria (beneficial) even more so than dairy-based.
 SBOs are especially favored for dogs with yeast as dairy-based probiotics can feed the pathogenic bacteria.

 SBOs are spore-forming, which means they create a resilient outer shell to withstand harsh conditions such as temperature and stomach acid, therefore, withstanding the digestive tract until it reaches the colon (where all the commensal bacteria lives, eats, and flourishes).

-SBO’s are naturally found in the soil, pickled vegetables, or found in other foods like natto from Japan.
+SBOs are naturally found in the soil, pickled vegetables, or found in other foods like natto from Japan.
 Also, some are natural inhabitants of the gut.
 Generally speaking, Bacillus strains make up most of the SBO probiotics on the market, so look for products that contain one or a combination of the following strains: Bacillus coagulans Bacillus subtilis. or Bacillus clausii.